 Centers of Medical Excellence and Blue Distinction Centers.
-The claims administrator is providing access to the following separate Centers of Medical Excellence (CME) network.
-The network is comprised of the Centers of Medical Excellence (CME) networks and the Blue Distinction Centers for Specialty Care (BDCSC).
+The claims administrator is providing access to Centers of Medical Excellence (CME) networks and Blue Distinction Centers for Specialty Care (BDCSC).
 The facilities included in each of these networks are selected to provide the following specified medical services:

 - Transplant Facilities.
 Transplant facilities have been organized to provide services for the following specified transplants: heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney, or bone marrow/stem cell and similar procedures.
-Subject to any applicable co-payments or deductibles, CME and BDCSC have agreed to a rate they will accept as payment in full for covered services.
-These procedures are covered only when performed at a CME and BDCSC. - Bariatric Facilities.
+Subject to any applicable coinsurance or deductibles, CME and BDCSC have agreed to a rate they will accept as payment in full for covered services.
+These procedures are covered only when performed at a CME or BDCSC. - Bariatric Facilities.
 Hospital facilities have been organized to provide services for bariatric surgical procedures, such as gastric bypass and other surgical procedures for weight loss programs.
-These procedures are covered only when performed at a CME and BDCSC.
+These procedures are covered only when performed at a BDCSC.

-A participating provider in the Prudent Buyer Plan network or is participating the Blue Cross and/or Blue Shield Plan is not necessarily a CME and BDCSC facility.
+Benefits for services performed at a designated CME or BDCSC will be the same as for participating providers.
+A participating provider in the Prudent Buyer Plan or the Blue Cross and/or Blue Shield Plan network is not necessarily a CME or BDCSC facility.

-Care Outside the United States-BlueCross BlueShield Global Core
+Care Outside the United States-Blue Cross Blue Shield Global Core

-Prior to travel outside the United States, call the member services telephone number listed on your ID card to find out if your plan has BlueCross BlueShield Global Core benefits.
-Your coverage outside the United States is limited and it is recommended:
+Prior to travel outside the United States, call the Member Services telephone number listed on your ID card to find out if your plan has Blue Cross Blue Shield Global Core benefits.
+Your coverage outside the United States is limited and the claims administrator recommends:

-- Before you leave home, call the member services number on your ID card for coverage details.
-You have coverage for services and supplies furnished in connection only with urgent care or an emergency when travelling outside the United States. - Always carry your current ID card.

-- In an emergency, seek medical treatment immediately. - The BlueCross BlueShield Global Core Service Center is available 24 hours a day, seven days a week toll-free at (800) 810-BLUE (2583) or by calling collect at (804) 673-1177.
+- Before you leave home, call the Member Services number on your ID card for coverage details.
+You have coverage for services and supplies furnished in connection only with urgent care or an emergency when travelling outside the United States. - Always carry your current ID card. - In an emergency, seek medical treatment immediately. - The Blue Cross Blue Shield Global Core Service Center is available 24 hours a day, seven days a week toll-free at (800) 810-BLUE (2583) or by calling collect at (804) 673-1177.
 An assistance coordinator, along with a medical professional, will arrange a physician appointment or hospitalization, if needed.